 10. The Expectations You Set for Your Students DO Impact Their Achievement

 Let me say that one more time.
 YOUR expectations have a HUGE impact on student achievement!
 In addition to your nonverbal communication, pay attention to the types of praise you use.
-Be sure it is effort oriented and not outcome oriented (check out this post about using effective praise for more specific examples).
+Be sure it is effort-oriented and not outcome-oriented (check out this post about using effective praise for more specific examples).
 Utilize YET feedback.
 “It’s not correct… YET.”
 “You don’t understand this concept… YET.”

 If you haven’t covered them all, it’s okay, it just means you haven’t covered them all… YET!
-Do you need additional resources for teaching your students about growth mindset?
+Do you need additional resources for teaching your students about a growth mindset?
 Check here.

 Skedaddle now… head into your classroom and show your students what they’re made of!
 Arm them with the tools they need to conquer their fears and persevere in the face of life’s challenges.
 The future depends on it!